Pension basics – what you need to know

 When can I access my pension?

-Workplace and personal pensions generally can’t be accessed until you’re at least age 55 – this is expected to rise to 57 from 6 April 2028.
+Workplace and personal pensions generally can’t be accessed until you’re at least age 55 – this will rise to 57 from 6 April 2028.

 Taking your pension benefits

-There are a variety of ways you can access the money you’ve saved into your pension plan.
+There are a variety of ways you may be able to access the money you’ve saved into your pension plan.

 - Flexi-access pension drawdown – this is an option where your pension savings continue to be invested and you can take money out as and when you need it.
 Your pension savings are to last the whole of your retirement so you should be mindful of this when deciding how much you withdraw.